Abortion in Finland

-Abortion in Finland will be legal and free of charge upon request in the first 12 weeks of pregnancy starting from 1 September 2023.
-Between 1970 and 2023 abortion was widely accessible in practice for a variety of reasons (including socioeconomic factors) but nevertheless the law required the pregnant woman to state her motivations and get approval from one or two doctors.
+Abortion is legal and free of charge upon request in Finland in the first 12 weeks of pregnancy since 1 September 2023.
+Between 1960 and 2023, abortion was widely accessible in practice for a variety of reasons (including socioeconomic factors), but nevertheless, the law required the pregnant woman to state her motivations and get approval from one or two doctors.

-By international standards, political controversy in Finland regarding abortion has been mild and incidence is low.
-Abortions in Finland have been decreasing since the 1970's.
-In 2021 about 7600 abortions were performed.
+By international standards, political controversy in Finland regarding abortion has been mild, and incidence is low.
+Abortions in Finland have been decreasing since the 1960s.
+In 2021, around 7,600 abortions were performed.

 Legal framework

-On 26 October 2022 the Finnish Parliament voted by 125–41 to reform the 1970 abortion law.
+On 26 October 2022, the Finnish Parliament voted by 125–41 to reform the 1970 abortion law.
 The reform was initiated by a citizens' initiative which collected the required 50,000 signatures in 2020 for the issue to be dealt with by lawmakers.
-The law was modified so that abortion shall be available upon request with no restrictions up until the end of the 12th week of pregnancy.
+The law was modified so that abortion is available upon request, with no restrictions up until the end of the 12th week of pregnancy.
 After the gestational limit of the first 12 weeks, the bill allows pregnancy to be terminated at the pregnant woman's request if continuing the pregnancy or giving birth would endanger her health or life, for example because of illness or disability.
 The President of the Republic signed the bill into law on 20 December 2022.
-The law was officially published on 28 December 2022 and will enter into force on 1 September 2023.
+The law was officially published on 28 December 2022, and went into effect from 1 September 2023.

 Prior to this, abortion laws in Finland were among the strictest in the European Union.
-Approval for an abortion required signatures by one or two physicians, depending on the specifics of the patient's case, and in some cases additional permission from the National Supervisory Authority for Welfare and Health (Valvira).
-Additionally, if a woman was impregnated as a result of rape, the pregnancy could not be terminated if charges had not been prosecuted against the alleged rapist.
-Therefore, officially, abortion was not legal upon request, though in reality any pregnant woman got an abortion if it was requested before the 12th week of pregnancy as the grounds for abortion were numerous.
+Approval for an abortion required signatures by one or two physicians, depending on the specifics of the patient's case, and in some cases, additional permission from the National Supervisory Authority for Welfare and Health (Valvira).
+Additionally, if a woman was impregnated as a result of rape, it could not be used as the reason for abortion if charges had not been prosecuted against the alleged rapist.
+Therefore, officially, abortion was not legal upon request, though in reality, any pregnant woman got an abortion if it was requested before the 12th week of pregnancy, as the grounds for abortion were numerous.